Corteva Inc. (CTVA) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in Corteva Inc. (NYSE: CTVA) Right Now?

-The price-to-earnings ratio for Corteva Inc. (NYSE: CTVA) is above average at 32.58x.
-The 36-month beta value for CTVA is also noteworthy at 0.83.
-There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 3 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”
+Corteva Inc. (NYSE: CTVA) has a higher price-to-earnings ratio of 32.05x compared to its average ratio,, and the 36-month beta value for CTVA is at 0.84.
+Analysts have varying views on the stock, with 15 analysts rating it as a “buy,” 3 rating it as “overweight,” 5 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023